builtwithwpultimo/wp-ultimo-snippets/README.md

 - Prefill domain title and URL fields on sign up - File: `prefill.php`
 - Move steps navigation to top of the page - File: `move-steps-to-top.php`
 - Remove WP Ultimo Meta Generator Tag - File: `remove-meta-generator.php`

+# WP Email Manager Snippet Library

+### WP Ultimo v1

+You'll find the following snippets in 📂 `/wp-email-manager/wp-ultimo-1x` folder.

+- Sync domain with email server when added in WP Ultimo - File: `sync-add-domain-with-email-server.php`
+- Sync domain with email server when deleted in WP Ultimo - File: `sync-delete-domain-with-email-server.php`

+### WP Ultimo v2

+You'll find the following snippets in 📂 `/wp-email-manager/wp-ultimo-2x` folder.

+- Sync domain with email server when added in WP Ultimo - File: `sync-add-domain-with-email-server.php`
+- Sync domain with email server when deleted in WP Ultimo - File: `sync-delete-domain-with-email-server.php`

+## Actions

+You'll find the following snippets in 📂 `/wp-email-manager` folder.

+### wp_email_manager_create_account
+This action runs when an email account is created.
+- File: `wp-email-manager-create-account.php`
+### wp_email_manager_invalid_credentials
+This action runs when a routine cron job (every hour) detects that the server credentials are invalid.
+- File: `wp-email-manager-invalid-credentials.php`
+### wp_email_manager_update_account
+This action runs when an email account is updated.
+- File: `wp-email-manager-update-account.php`

+# DNS Manager Snippet Library

+### DNS Manager by KeyPress Media (Discontinued)
+You'll find the following snippets in 📂 `dns-manager-getkeypress` folder.

+### DNS Manager by DS Development Solutions (Forked from Keypress Media)
+You'll find the following snippets in 📂 `dns-manager-dsdevsolutions` folder.